 For the legacy/normal slot/symbols, the existing OBW requirement in section 6.6.2.1 of TS 38.104 are still applicable.

 For the SBFD slot/symbols, the existing OBW requirement in section 6.6.2.1 of TS 38.104 are still applicable since this is inherited from ITU-R recommendation.

+Agreement from Ad-Hoc session:

+OBW for conducted and OTA TX requirement

+FFS how to apply the existing OBW requirement for DL sub-band or the whole DL BW of SBFD BS

+In last RAN4 meeting, there were some discussions of OBW requirement of SBFD BS.
+Since for ACLR requirement, it was agreed to define the ACLR requirement outside of whole carrier instead of sub-band ACLR requirement.
+From this perspective, to follow the similar logic here, it’s better to define the OBW requirement for the whole DL bandwidth of SBFD BS.